OpenCTI-Platform/opencti/docs/docs/deployment/installation.md

     For production deployment, we recommend to deploy all components in containers, including dependencies, using native cloud services or orchestration systems such as [Kubernetes](https://kubernetes.io).

+    To have more details about deploying OpenCTI and its dependencies in cluster mode, please read the [dedicated section](deployment/clustering).

 <div class="grid cards" markdown>

 -   :simple-docker:{ .lg .middle } __Use Docker__